avafinger/bananapi-zero-ubuntu-base-minimal/README.md

   Use 7zip to unzip it and flash it with **etcher** or win32imagewriter (**Win32DiskImager**)

+  **v2 stable kernel 4.17.9 update**

+	sudo dpkg -i linux-image-4.17.9-m2z_1.0-2.deb

+   and then:

+	sync && sudo reboot

+Things are set back to normal Temp on this kernel update.

 # What's new with this Image v2
 Image updated to **Kernel 4.17.4** and has the following working: